 The Southeast Polk Community School District has been approved to conduct classes 100% online from Nov.
 30 to Dec.
 11.

-The Urbandale Community School District has been approved to hold classes completely online from Nov.
+The Urbandale Community School District was approved to hold classes completely online from Nov.
 17 to Dec.
-3.
+3. They have not requested another waiver as of Dec.
+11.

 The Waukee Community School District has been approved for 100% virtual learning from Nov.
 16-30.